In this video we break down all the Financial Aid Opportunities for International Students in the US.

 Private Scholarships, Grants and Fellowships

-Many organisations worldwide have created scholarships and grants to help students study abroad.
+Many organisations worldwide have created scholarships and grants to offer aid to help students study abroad.
 But these awards can be competitive.
 There are thousands of scholarships and grants out there, but remember to put the time and effort into each application to increase the likelihood of winning the award.
 Have your application reviewed and submit as many as you can.
-You can search international scholarships on IEFA.org.
+You can search for international education scholarships on IEFA.org.

 Optional Practical Training (OPT) & Curricular Practical Training (CPT)